jcseeley/SalonManager.Solution/README.md

     "DefaultConnection": "Server=localhost;Port=3306;database=jase_seeley;uid=[YOUR-USERNAME-HERE];pwd=[YOUR-PASSWORD-HERE];"
   }
 }</pre>
-6. Confirm the "database" name matches the schema file from above.
+6. Confirm the "database" name matches the schema name from above.
 7. Change the "USERNAME" and "PASSWORD" to match your MySQL information.
 8. Save and close the file.